imbodrulalam/ChattingApplication/README.md

-<h1 align="center"> Chatting Application for Android Device(ChatZone) </h1>
+<h1 align="center"> Chatting Application for Android Device(MIU Messenger) </h1>

-## ChatZone
+## MIU Messenger
-ChatZone is a FREE messaging app available for Android.
-ChatZone uses your phone's Internet connection (4G/3G/2G/EDGE or Wi-Fi, as available) to let you message and call friends and family.
-Switch from SMS to ChatZone to send and receive messages, calls, photos, videos, documents, and Voice Messages.
+ MIU Messenger is a FREE messaging app available for MIU Students.
+MIU Messenger uses your phone's Internet connection (4G/3G/2G/EDGE or Wi-Fi, as available) to let you message and call friends and family.
+Switch from SMS to  MIU Messenger to send and receive messages, calls, photos, videos, documents, and Voice Messages.

 <p align="center">